Danie10/gadgeteerza-homeassistant/README.md

 * Try link for click on Glances card to open full Glances web page
 * Automations for motion detected on cameras
 * Automation to adjust battery minimum SoC based on next day's weather forecast
-* Configure HA for remote access (ot just use VPN?)
 * Get Ambient weather card to show rain in mm instead of inches
-* Ingetration with Geyserwise hot water cylinder
+* Ingetration with Geyserwise hot water cylinder heating

 ## Credits
 Some resources I learnt a lot from include: